bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 * limit collections to a smaller page size (for example `first:10` instead of `first:50`)
 * reduce the number of items in nested collections
 * request less fields

-<a id="see-it-in-action" class="devdocsAnchor"></a>

-## See it in Action

-To see the GraphQL storefront API in action, checkout the [Bootstrap + Vanilla JS Storefront API Example](https://bigcommerce.github.io/storefront-api-examples/html-bootstrap-vanillajs/) hosted on GitHub.
-This example shows how a static HTML site can be used to render dynamic product information via the GraphQL Storefront API.

-Simply open the link and click submit with the sample data in the form.
-To see the example page with your store's data, [create a Storefront API Token](https://developer.bigcommerce.com/api-reference/storefront/storefront-token-api/api-token/createtoken) against your store and paste the token into the example form (be sure to create a token valid for this origin: `https://bigcommerce.github.io`).

-For a full list of examples, see the [Storefront API Examples repo](https://github.com/bigcommerce/storefront-api-examples).

 ## Resources